 Line 6.1 – Books and Periodicals

-Include: Books, newspapers, periodicals, etc., including investment, tax and legal publications and information services, and including all such material for company’s law department and libraries.
+Include: Books, newspapers, periodicals, etc., including investment, tax and legal publications and information services, and including all such material for reporting entity’s law department and libraries whether in print or electronic format.

 Line 6.2 – Bureau and Association Fees

-Include: All dues and assessments of organizations of which the company is a member.
+Include: All dues and assessments of organizations of which the reporting entity is a member.

-All dues for employees’ and agents’ memberships on the company’s behalf.
+All dues for employees’ and agents’ memberships on the reporting entities’ behalf.

 Exclude: Contributions in connection with scientific, disease prevention, or other activity directly pertaining to the welfare of policyholders and the public.